COMP 303- COMPUTER ARCHITECTURE

 Hardware organization of computers.
 Computer components and their functions.
 Instruction sets, instruction formats and addressing modes.
 Pipelining and pipeline hazards.
 Instruction level parallelism.
 Assembly and machine language.
 Data and control paths.
 Computer arithmetic.
 Floating point representation.
 Memory hierarchy, cache organization and virtual memory.
 Parallel architectures.

-COMP 306- DATABASE MGMT SYSTEMS
+COMP 306- DATABASE MANAGEMENT SYSTEMS

 Credits:3